HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

     <object data="ADI_profile_resource_relationships3.svg" type="image/svg+xml" width="70%"></object>
 </p>

 Digital signatures are defined as optional in this guide, for a myriad of factors including maturity of systems that can create and exchange digital ADI.
-If supported by a Content Creator system, the digital signature will be a captured in a `Binary` resource that is referenced by an additional `DocumentReference` resource.
+If supported by a Content Creator or Document Registry Server system, the digital signature “authenticity information” will be captured in a Binary resource that is referenced by an additional DocumentReference resource where the relatesTo relationship of the “signature page” to the source document is “signs”.

+There is movement within the FHIR community to begin using the Provenance resource as a standard way to capture the  digital signature of a document.
+The signature within the Provenance resource would be used hold the digital signature authenticity information associated with a document, not and additional DocumentReference.
+As the DocumentReference resource begins to be used for many different types of documents, it may be more effective to keep signature pages in the Provenance Resource.
+A future version of the implementation guide will be updated to follow the standard FHIR guidance on signatures when it is finalized.

 <blockquote class="stu-note">
     <p>